cldwalker/bahia/README.md

 =====
 Bahia uses open3 and is dead simple - so simple that you probably should've read the source instead of this readme.
 Ha!

-Edit: open3 isn't so simple for other rubies so the joke is on me.
+Edit: open3 don't work for 1.9 rubies so the joke is on me.

 Limitations
 ===========